Fluent Commerce Logo

 Training

-Before attempting to set up the Inventory Module it is recommended that you completed the following training modules:
+Before attempting to set up the Module, it is recommended that you complete the following Training modules:

 Account Setup